ComScore

 6. Chinese Hamburger

-A pita-like bun filled with tender braised pork is not what we ever thought of as a hamburger, but it’s delicious nonetheless.
-The street food originates from Shaanxi in northwest China, the meat contains more than 20 spices and seasonings and since it’s been around since the Qin dynasty (circa 221 B.C. to 207 B.C.), some may argue that it’s the original hamburger.
+A pita-like bun filled with tender braised pork may not be what you consider a burger, but it’s delicious nonetheless.
+The street food originated in Shaanxi in northwest China.
+The meat contains more than 20 spices and seasonings, and since it’s been around since the Qin dynasty (circa 221 B.C. to 207 B.C.), some may argue that it’s the original hamburger.

 7. Scallion Pancakes